-The bronze sculptures under study are part of a private modern art collection, the “Gori Art Collection” (located in Fattoria di Celle, Pistoia, Italy).
-The investigated artefacts are all exposed to the same rural environment, with similar exposure conditions and they were all cast in the same period (the second part of the 20th century).
-Even if the items are of recent realization, the information regarding the production techniques and the conservation state are not easy to find.
-Therefore, a monitoring campaign started in 2018 and it is still in progress in order to assess the atmospheric corrosion phenomena affecting the artworks as a function of the exposure time to the environment with the final aim of developing tailored preservation procedures.
+The bronze sculptures under study are part of a private modern art collection, the Gori Art Collection (located in Fattoria di Celle, Pistoia, Italy).
+The investigated artefacts are all exposed to the same rural environment, with similar exposure conditions, and they were all cast in the same period (the second part of the 20th century).
+Even if the items are of recent realisation, the information regarding the production techniques and the conservation state are not easy to find.
+Therefore, a monitoring campaign was initiated in 2018, which is still in progress, to assess the atmospheric corrosion phenomena affecting the artworks as a function of the time of exposure to the environment with the final aim of developing tailored preservation procedures.

-In this paper the obtained results for three sculptures are reported: “Cavaliere” (1957-58) and “Miracolo - Composizione” (1956-57) by the artist Marino Marini and “Due forme o due ombre n°2” (1969) by Luciano Minguzzi.
+In this paper, the results obtained for three sculptures are reported: ‘Cavaliere’ (1957–58) and ‘Miracolo - Composizione’ (1956–57) by the artist Marino Marini, and ‘Due forme o due ombre n°2’ (1969) by Luciano Minguzzi.

 The paper is structured as follows.
-In section 2 the works of art of the Gori Art Collection investigated in this study are presented, together with the applied analytical methodologies.
-In section 3 the obtained results are reported and discussed.
-Finally, in section 4, the major results are outlined and conclusions are exposed.
+In section 2, the Gori Art Collection sculptures investigated in this study are presented together with the applied analytical methodologies.
+In section 3, the results obtained are reported and discussed.
+Finally, in section 4, the major results are outlined and conclusions drawn.

 material and methods

-The monitoring campaign started in collaboration with the curators of the Gori Art Collection in November 2018 and it is mainly devoted to the assessment of the conservation state of the bronze sculptures exposed outdoor.
+The monitoring campaign began in collaboration with the curators of the Gori Art Collection in November 2018, and it has mainly been devoted to the assessment of the conservation state of the bronze sculptures exposed outdoors.

-The campaign began with the study of the sculpture “Cavaliere” created by the Italian artist Marino Marini (Figure 1a).
-Then, from December 2019 the artworks “Miracolo - Composizione” by Marino Marini (Figure 1b) and “Due forme o due ombre n°2” by Luciano Minguzzi (Figure 1c) were included in the monitoring project, so the preliminary results obtained so far for these two artworks are also presented.
+The campaign began with the study of the ‘Cavaliere’ sculpture created by the Italian artist Marino Marini (Figure 1a).
+From December 2019, the artworks ‘Miracolo - Composizione’ by Marino Marini (Figure 1b) and ‘Due forme o due ombre n°2’ by Luciano Minguzzi (Figure 1c) were included in the monitoring project, thus the preliminary results obtained so far for these two artworks are also presented.